TortoiseWrath/ram-allocation-utility/README.md

 Noticing that it was tedious to determine how much memory I wanted to use for Minecraft and entering the appropriate command at the command line every time I wanted to launch Minecraft, as well as feeling that existing launchers with a RAM allocation feature seemed a bit involved for such a simple purpose as this, I decided to develop an application that would allow me to perform this process with minimal user input.

 **NOTE August 22, 2012:**
-Two people have reported an "unable to access jarfile" bug; I have tested this WFM with 1.3.2 on W7 x64.
+~~Two~~ Three people have reported an "unable to access jarfile" bug; I have tested this WFM with 1.3.2 on W7 x64.
 I will investigatee this further in the near future.

 The interface is pretty intuitive, and I don't think it requires too much explanation here.
 This has been tested on 64-bit Windows 7 with Minecraft 1.2.5 and 1.3.2.
 Further testing is planned.